-Applications from local government authorities will be considered for funding provided: the project is undertaken in partnership with a community based organisation that fits the aforementioned criteria; and the project demonstrates strong community involvement and lasting benefit.
+Applications from organisations affiliated with, or funded through State or Federal Government will be considered for funding provided: the project is undertaken in partnership with a community based organisation that fits the aforementioned criteria; and the project demonstrates strong community involvement and lasting benefit.
+These may include:

 Q: I have a project but I’m not part of an organisation!
 Can I apply?

 A: Individuals are ineligible to be beneficiaries of grant money in their own right.
 If you are an individual wishing to initiate a project you must seek the support of an incorporated body willing to auspice your application.
 Suitable organisations include not for profit community groups like historical societies and community museums.
 You will need a letter of support from the sponsoring organisation to include in your application.
 The grant will be made out to that organisation if your application is successful.